Brown coated Labradors can make wonderful gundogs if they've been bred correctly, says Jeremy Hunt

-The study was undertaken by the Royal Veterinary College and based on data from 33,320 Labradors registered with UK vets.
-It found the average lifespan of a non-chocolate Labrador is 12.1 years, while a chocolate Labrador will tend to die a year and three months earlier.
+In addition a study undertaken by the Royal Veterinary College a few years ago, based on data from 33,320 Labradors registered with UK vets, found that the average lifespan of a non-chocolate Labrador is 12.1 years, while a chocolate Labrador will tend to die a year and three months earlier.

-I can hear many shooting people doubting that fact, and they will be basing their opinions of chocolate Labradors on some they have seen whose working ability leaves a lot to be desired.
-But those who have witnessed chocolates bred from good working bloodlines have to admit that colour prejudice, when it comes to Labradors, is very unfair.
-The main reason chocolate Labradors have earned a bad name as ineffective working gundogs is simple — most are not bred to do the job.
+Sadly chocolate Labradors have earned a bad name as ineffective working gundogs – because most are not bred to do the job.
 While there are some deeply committed devotees of working chocolate Labradors, who are doing a sterling job in breeding dogs any shooting man would be proud to own, the large majority of Labradors with this coat colour are produced primarily for the pet market.

 Breeders of top-quality chocolate Labradors